OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### The Installation Process

 Different methods exist to install an IPA package on the device.
 The easiest solution is to use iTunes, which is the default media player from Apple.
-ITunes Packages exist for OS X as well as for Windows. iTunes allows you to download applications through the App Store, after which you can synchronise them to an iOS device.
+ITunes Packages exist for OS X as well as for Windows. iTunes allows you to download applications through the App Store, after which you can synchronize them to an iOS device.
 The App store is the official application distribution platform from Apple.
 You can also use iTunes to load an ipa to a device.
 This can be done by adding “dragging” it into the Apps section, after which we can then add it to a device.

-On Linux we can make use of libimobiledevice, a cross-platform software protocol library and set of tools to communicate with iOS devices natively.
+On Linux we can make use of [libimobiledevice](http://www.libimobiledevice.org/), a cross-platform software protocol library and set of tools to communicate with iOS devices natively.
 Through ideviceinstaller we can install packages over an USB connection.
-The connection is implemented using USB multiplexing daemon usbmuxd<sup>[8]</sup> which provides a TCP tunnel over USB.
+The connection is implemented using USB multiplexing daemon usbmuxd which provides a TCP tunnel over USB.
 During normal operations, iTunes communicates with the iPhone using this usbmux, multiplexing several “connections” over the one USB pipe.
-Processes on the host machine open up connections to specific, numbered ports on the mobile device<sup>[9]</sup>.
+Processes on the host machine open up connections to specific, numbered ports on the mobile device.

 On the iOS device, the actual installation process is then handled by installd daemon, which will unpack and install it.
 Before your app can integrate app services, be installed on a device, or be submitted to the App Store, it must be signed with a certificate issued by Apple.
 This means that we can only install it after the code signature is valid.
-On a jailbroken phone this can however be circumvented using AppSync <sup>[10]</sup>, a package made available on the Cydia store.
+On a jailbroken phone this can however be circumvented using [AppSync](https://cydia.angelxwind.net/?page/net.angelxwind.appsyncunified), a package made available on the Cydia store.
 This is an alternate app store containing a lot of useful applications which leverage root privileges provided through the jailbreak in order to execute advanced functionalities.
 AppSync is a tweak that patches installd to allow for the installation of fake-signed IPA packages.

-The IPA can also be installed directly from command line by using ipainstaller <sup>[11]</sup>.
+The IPA can also be installed directly from command line by using [ipainstaller](https://github.com/autopear/ipainstaller).
 After copying the IPA onto the device, for example by using scp (secure copy), the ipainstaller can be executed with the filename of the IPA:

 ```bash
 $ ipainstaller App_in_scope.ipa